k4ml/notes-wiki/Deploying-Django-app-on-Webfaction.md

 </VirtualHost>
 ```

-So I have to add the path to Python library directory in `myproject.wsgi`.
+So I have to add the path to Python library directory in myproject.wsgi.

 ```python
 import os